 This prototype testing phase takes a robust, community focused approach to ensure the technology and the service is easy to understand and to use.
 At the same time, the project team is preparing a business case for NZTA funding, which will ultimately determine whether the service can be introduced.

 Environment Canterbury’s senior manager public transport Stewart Gibbon says the survey demonstrated that many people understood that the current service is not sustainable.

-“The reality is that things need to change, because ratepayers and taxpayers cannot keep subsidising a public transport system that is poorly utilised,” he says.
+"The reality is that things need to change, because ratepayers and taxpayers cannot keep subsidising a public transport system that is poorly utilised," he said.

 "Introducing on demand public transport requires a different way of thinking about travel, and Timaru is well-positioned to explore this.
 Instead of going where the bus goes, when the bus goes, an on-demand service is a corner to corner service, booked in advance to take people where they want to go."

 Environment Canterbury heard from a wide cross section of 211 people in Timaru, 50% of whom were positive or neutral about the proposal for on-demand public transport, while 25 respondents did not agree with the proposal.

 More than half of those surveyed said that they would like to be able to use public transport during the day in the weekends, and around a quarter would use the service in the evenings, enabling easier access to work or social activities.
 Around half of the people in the survey said that price was "fairly" or "very" important to them.

 Gibbon says that while fares have not yet been set, it is likely that an on-demand service would need to cost slightly more than the bus.
 Off peak travel will remain free for SuperGold Card holders.